RQ

 Extensions & Renovations6 min read1 April 2026

-A practical UK guide to basement conversions and cellar conversions.
-Covers costs, tanking methods, planning rules, structural requirements, and when a basement conversion makes financial sense.
+Basement and cellar conversion costs, tanking methods, planning rules, structural requirements, and when a conversion makes financial sense.

 Basement conversions are the most ambitious - and most expensive - way to add living space to a UK home.
 When above-ground extension options are exhausted, going underground unlocks space without losing garden or affecting the streetscene.
 In high-value property markets, basements can add enormous value.
 But the costs, risks, and disruption are on a different scale to any other home improvement.